jmcaffee/oolite/README.md

 `ooconfig` displays and edits the configuration file.

-The oolite scripts will look for the config file starting in your current directory and ascending the directory tree until it reaches the root, then looks in your _home_ directory.
+The oolite scripts will look for the config file starting in your current directory and ascending the directory tree until it reaches the root, then look in your _home_ directory.
 I would suggest running your initial configuration from your home dir so the scripts can always find the config file no matter where you call them from.